Lake-Goldsmith/Lake-Goldsmith.github.io/sheds/steamShovels/ruston.md

 # Ruston

-This model 20 SNC (steam navy srane) was manufactured in 1923 by Ruston & Hornsby in Lincoln, England.
+This model 20 SNC (steam navy srane) was manufactured in 1923 by Ruston & Hornsby in Lincoln, England.<sup>[1]</sup>
 The No.4 was built on an order for a company in India which fell through, leaving them available for immediate purchase by Australian Portland Cement.
-It worked there until the 1950s when it was used to build it's replacments, then sat unused until it was donated to Lake Goldsmith in the early 1980s<sup>[1]</sup>
+It worked there until the 1950s when it was used to build it's replacments, then sat unused until it was donated to Lake Goldsmith in the early 1980s<sup>[2]</sup>

 ## Controls